johnwalley340/FieldManual/UbuntuBuild.md

 Once installed open tweaks in the app selection window and go to appearance.
 Change the setting to yaru dark.

 ## Change-gdm-background
-To cahnge the background login screen there are some system changes that will be needed.
-I have foundthis is hte best tool for the job.
+To change the background login screen there are some system changes that will be needed.
+I have found this is the best tool for the job.

 First you will need to install the proper libraries and supporting files